 Introducing brokers to MF Global Inc. may have difficulty recovering amounts owed to them for commissions or clearing deposits, but should be able to obtain customer status for their proprietary trading accounts.
 In particular, claims for commissions owed by a clearing broker are generally treated as general creditor claims and therefore do not receive priority status in a SIPC proceeding or under the commodities laws.
 Although clearing deposits for securities accounts are generally treated as general creditor claims, introducing brokers may be able to argue that their claims are customer claims if they elected to have their clearing deposit segregated for purposes of the net capital rule under the guidance for Proprietary Accounts of Introducing Brokers (PAIB Accounts).
 However, PAIB Accounts are not contemplated under the commodities regulatory regime, so it is unclear what arguments can be made for customer treatment of commodity clearing accounts.
 Proprietary trading accounts should be accorded customer status under both the securities and commodities rules.

 Morgan Lewis will continue to monitor the MF Global Inc. proceeding and is well positioned to help investment advisers, TBA counterparties, mutual funds, commodities counterparties, and introducing brokers determine the implications of the MF Global SIPC filing to their businesses.

-If you would like more information or have any questions about the issues discussed in this LawFlash, please contact any of the following Morgan Lewis attorneys:
+If you would like more information or have any questions about the issues discussed in this LawFlash, please contact the following Morgan Lewis attorney: